St Canice's Cathedral: Ancient history

 Kilkenny was the ancient capital of the Kingdom of Ossory and St Canice's Cathedral stands on a site which has experienced Christian worship since the 6th century.
 The name of "Kilkenny" itself retains the anglicised version of the Irish Cill Chainnigh, which translates as "Church of Cainneach", or "Canice".

-The earliest church on the site is presumed to have been made of wood, later to be replaced in the later medieval period by a romanesque-style stone church.
+The earliest church on the site is presumed to have been made of wood, later to be replaced in the later medieval period by a Romanesque-style stone church.
 This was in turn replaced by the current imposing medieval cathedral.
 A few yards from the present south transept stands an imposing 9th-century round tower, 100 ft high.

 Accessible only by a steep set of internal ladders, it may once have been both a watchtower and a refuge.
-The summit gives a clear view of Kilkenny and the countryside around.
+The summit gives a clear view of Kilkenny and the countryside around it.
 The hill on which the cathedral stands is believed to be the centre of the first major settlement at Kilkenny, and the round tower suggests an early ecclesiastical foundation.

 Much less is known about the early secular structures, but the area around the cathedral, called Irishtown, is the oldest part of the present city.

 There is no mention of Kilkenny in the lives of Cainnech of Aghaboe, Ciarán of Saighir or any of the early annals of Ireland suggesting that in those times it was not of great importance.
 The Annals of the Four Masters recorded entries for Cill Chainnigh in 1085 ("Ceall-Cainnigh was for the most part burned") and again in 1114 ("...
 Cill-Cainnigh ... were all burned this year").

 The present building was begun in the 13th century, when it was at the western end of Kilkenny, and shows some similarities to St Patrick's Cathedral, Dublin, both dating from the same period and completed by the end of the 13th century.

 In the Red Book of Ossory, fifteen pages dating from about 1324 contain sixty Latin verses, or Cantilenae, written by Richard de Ledrede, Bishop of Ossory, best known for his connection with trials for heresy and witchcraft.
-As stated elsewhere in the Red Book, Ledred wrote these verses "for the Vicars Choral of Kilkenny Cathedral, his priests and clerics, to be sung on great festivals and other occasions, that their throats and mouths, sanctified to God, might not be polluted with theatrical, indecent, and secular songs."
+As stated elsewhere in the Red Book, Ledred wrote these verses "for the Vicars Choral of Kilkenny Cathedral, his priests and clerics, to be sung on great festivals and other occasions, that their throats and mouths, sanctified to God, might not be polluted with theatrical, indecent, and secular songs".

 The cathedral was "restored" between 1844 and 1867 without the removal of any important medieval features.